-The most commonly grown Mahonia are upright and tall but in fact there are many varieties with of different sizes although all tend to be fast growing.
-The group of Mahonia known as M. x media are all upright varieties, and illustrated below left is 'Charity' which has lovely yellow fragrant flowers.
+The most commonly grown Mahonia are upright and tall, but in fact there are many varieties with of different sizes although all tend to be fast growing.
+The group of Mahonia known as M. x media are all upright varieties and illustrated below above center and right is 'Charity' which has lovely yellow fragrant flowers.
 The upright varieties are the most common, but there are also a low growing varieties, Mahonia repens, which grows up to 30cms, illustrated in the image below right and can be used as ground cover.

 The most popular varieties grown in UK gardens are: